 Their busy café knocks out hundreds of tomato-based meals every day, and the shop stocks a huge range of produce from other local businesses, as well as about 6 types of tomatoes to take home.
 Huge sheds of vertically planted, hydroponic strawberries are there for the picking, grown exclusively for visitors to experience the joy of pulling berries straight off the bushes and stuffing them into their mouths.
 It’s worth the visit just to see the miles and miles of tomato vines trailing around the rows laden with their big trusses of fruit.

 Sadly riding back into Port Macquarie, knowing that soon I’d have to hand back the keys to the Suzuki, I thought I’d drop in to visit The Lost Plot Community Garden.
-It would be a good chance to see what I might have to work with when I come back next month to do my Sustainable Table Brunch as part of the Tastings on Hastings festival.
 I love this garden, it’s really a true barometer of what grows well in the area and what’s in season.

 Volunteers tend to the various beds of broad beans, kale, potatoes, snow peas, chard, tomatoes and herbs.
 My brain instantly started spinning with all the different ideas of what I’d like to cook, and how I could incorporate all of the new produce I’d discovered over the past few days.